Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ## User testing

-I gave the app too three people to test, and to populate the database with data.
+I gave the app to three people to test and to populate the database with data.

 ### User Tests

-User One - This user used the app on his mobile phone, and experienced some design issue’s with the home page, to solve these I changed the amount of space that each tile takes up.
-He also experience a bug where he could add minus numbers when adding credits.
+User One - This user used the app on his mobile phone and experienced some design issue’s with the home page.
+To solve these, I changed the amount of space that each tile takes up.
+He also shared a bug where he could add minus numbers when adding credits.

-User Two - This user used a laptop to access the app, and did not encounter any problems, did comment on not fully understanding what the app was about the first time.
+User Two - This user accessed the app via a laptop did not experience any problems but commented that it was challenging to understand what the app was for at the start.

-User Three - This user used a laptop, experienced an issue when deleting some tester profiles, where the profile was not being deleted properly.
+User Three - This user used a laptop and experienced an issue when deleting some tester profiles.
+With them not being deleted at all, and campaigns were still available that had been made by the deleted profile.

 ## Testing User Stories Checklists